Construction Education and Training Authority (CETA) Thapelo Madibeng Bursary South Africa 2023 – 2024

 Accredited as an Education and Training Quality Assurance (ETQA), the CETA’s mission is to develop a strong base of skills as the foundation for economic empowerment and infrastructural development.
 The construction industry is made up of 4 sub-sectors, including Materials Manufacturing; Built Environment Professions; Building Construction and Roads and Civil Construction.

-ABOUT THE CETA BURSARY PROGRAMME – FIELDS COVERED
+ABOUT THE THAPELO MADIBENG BURSARY PROGRAMME – FIELDS COVERED

-Bursaries will be awarded for undergraduate and postgraduate (including Masters and above) studies, towards the following construction-related qualifications:
+Bursaries will be awarded for studies towards construction-related qualifications, at undergraduate and postgraduate levels (including Masters and above), which may include but are not limited to:

 Public University studies: